VenciFreeman/SpiceAdders/README.md

 ## Conclusions

 A carry-skip adder consists of a simple ripple carry-adder with a special speed up carry chain called a skip chain.
-Carry skip adder is a fast adder compared to ripple carry adder when addition of large number of bits take place; carry skip adder has $O(\sqrt{n})$ delay provides a good compromise in terms of delay, along with a simple and regular layout This chain defines the distribution of ripple carry blocks, which compose the skip adder.
+Carry skip adder is a fast adder compared to ripple carry adder when addition of large number of bits take place; carry skip adder has O(sqrt(n)) delay provides a good compromise in terms of delay, along with a simple and regular layout This chain defines the distribution of ripple carry blocks, which compose the skip adder.
 A carry-skip adder is designed to speed up a wide adder by aiding the propagation of a carry bit around a portion of the entire adder.
 Actually the ripple carry adder is faster for small values of N.

 - the basic idea is to form multi-level carry chains
   - Break the bits into groups